vicharanashala/vibe/backend/ai_engine/AI-Eng-Documentation.md

         *   The `process_video` method of the `VideoProcessor` class in `app/question_generation/services.py` is called.
 This method performs the following steps:
             *   **Extract Video ID:** The `extract_video_id` function from `app/question_generation/utils.py` extracts the video ID from the YouTube URL using regular expressions.
             *   **Get Transcript:** The `get_raw_transcript` method attempts to retrieve the video transcript from the YouTube Transcript API.
 If a transcript is available, it's returned as a list of dictionaries.
 If not, an empty list is returned.
             *   **Create YouTube Object:** A `YouTube` object is created from the `pytubefix` library, using the video URL and the `'WEB'` parameter to bypass bot detection measures.
             *   **Get Video Metadata:** The video title and description are retrieved from the `YouTube` object.
 The `hide_urls` function from `app/question_generation/utils.py` is used to remove URLs from the description, replacing them with `<url_hidden>`.
             *   **Segment Generation:**
                 *   **If a transcript is available (transcript list is not empty):** The `generate_transcript_segments` method is called to divide the video into segments based on the provided timestamps and the transcript.
                 *   **If a transcript is NOT available (transcript list is empty):** The `process_audio_only` method is called to download the audio from the video and transcribe it using the Whisper model.
 This method transcribes the audio by first downloading the audio, converting it to the correct format, and then using whisper.
-            *   **Full Transcript Generation and RAG Upload:**  The transcript from the video is aggregated and uploaded to the vector database for use with RAG (Retrieval Augmented Generation) for student doubt answering using the `upload_text` function from `app/rag.py`.
+            *   **Full Transcript Generation and RAG Upload:** The transcript from the video is aggregated and uploaded to the vector database for use with RAG for student doubt answering using the `upload_text` function from `app/rag.py`.
 This function is crucial for providing context to the RAG system.
 The title of the video is passed as the document name, and the full_transcript is the content.
             *   **Question Generation:** The `generate_questions_for_segments` method is called to generate questions for each segment using the AI service.
             *   **Response Construction:** A `VideoResponse` object (defined in `app/question_generation/models.py`) is created, containing the list of `VideoSegment` objects and the list of `Question` objects.
 The `VideoResponse` object is returned to the frontend.

 8.  **Transcript-based Segment Generation (`generate_transcript_segments`):**
     *   This function is called when a transcript is successfully retrieved from the YouTube Transcript API.
 It takes the raw transcript (a list of dictionaries with `text`, `start`, and `duration` keys) and a list of timestamps as input.
     *   The function determines the video duration by finding the maximum timestamp from the transcript data.
 If no timestamps are provided by the user, it defaults to dividing the video into 4 equal segments.
     *   The timestamps are sorted and the video's final end time is appended (duration + 1).
     *   The core logic iterates through the raw transcript entries.
 For each entry, it checks if the entry's start time exceeds the next defined timestamp boundary.
 If it does, it signifies the end of a segment:
         *   The accumulated text for the current segment is joined into a single string.
         *   The start and end times of the segment are recorded.
         *   A new `VideoSegment` object is created and added to the list of segments.